Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Introduction

+Recent works have shown that, using variable splitting techniques \cite{Boyd11,Deriche03}, any preferred denoiser can be used within classical model-based optimization methods.
+Typical denoising architectures are based on convolutional autoencoders, U-Nets \cite{Ronneberger15}, or residual networks (ResNets) \cite{He16_resnet}.
+An interesting special case is DRUNet, having the ability to handle various noise levels via a single model \cite{zhang2020plugandplay}.
+Related to this, deep generative models (DGMs), such as generative adversarial networks (GANs) \cite{Goodfellow14}, variational autoencoders (VAEs) \cite{kingma2014autoencoding} and normalizing flows \cite{kingma2018glow}, can also serve as meaningful priors for inverse problems in imaging \cite{Hand18,Hand20,bora2017compressed,Asim18,icml2020_2655}.
+DGMs generate a complex distribution (e.g. that of natural images) from a simple latent base distribution (e.g. independent Gaussians) using a learned deterministic transformation, obtained by pre-training on a large dataset of clean images.
+This pre-trained model is subsequently used to solve inverse problems by performing gradient-based optimization in their (possibly lower dimensional) latent space.

+While all of these approaches improve upon the hand-crafted sparsity-based priors and exhibit great empirical success, they do not accelerate the optimization process and still rely on time-consuming iterative algorithms.
+Moreover, their strength, being agnostic of the task and merely concerned with modeling the general image prior, is also a limitation: these approaches do not exploit task-specific statistical properties that can aid the optimization.

-Deep algorithm unfolding aims to address these problems by unrolling the iterative optimization algorithm as a feed forward deep neural network \cite{monga2019algorithm,Gregor10}.
-The result is a deep network that takes the structure of the iterations in proximal-gradient methods, but allows for learning the successive ``neural'' proximal mappings directly from training data \cite{Mardani18}.
-Deep algorithm unfolding has greatly accelerated compressive imaging, requiring far less folds/iterations than its conventional counterparts by fully adapting and tuning the optimization algorithm to the specific domain/data and task through learning.
+Deep algorithm unfolding aims to address these problems by unrolling the iterative optimization algorithm as a feed forward deep neural network\cite{monga2019algorithm,Gregor10,li2020efficient,Diamond18}.
+The result is a deep network that takes the structure of the iterations in, for example, proximal-gradient methods, but allows for learning the parameters and/or successive ``neural'' proximal mappings directly from training data \cite{Mardani18}.
+Examples include ADMM-Net, an unfolded version of the iterative ADMM solver \cite{Yang16deep_admm}, ISTA-Net, integrating convolutional networks with sparse-coding-based soft thresholding activations \cite{Zhang18ista}, and CORONA, an unfolded robust PCA algorithm for clutter suppression in Ultrasound \cite{Oren2020}.
+Other works include D-AMP \cite{Metzler16} \cite{metzler2017learned} inspired by the approximate message passing (AMP) algorithm, neural proximal gradient descent \cite{Mardani18}, and approaches that unfold primal-dual solvers \cite{Wang16PDSM}\cite{Adler18} or half-quadratic splitting methods \cite{Dong18}\cite{Zhang20}.

 However, these fast and task-based neural unrolled proximal gradient descent methods no longer explicitly model the underlying statistical priors as a data-generating probability density function.
-Instead, current methods rely on ``discriminative'' network architectures to model the proximal mapping, such as Resnet- or U-net-based architectures.
+Instead, current methods rely on ``discriminative'' network architectures to model the proximal mapping, such as Resnet- or U-Net-based architectures.
 Despite their success and vast application space, such implicit priors via neural mappings complicate analysis and steer away from a probabilistic interpretation and modeling of the data distribution.